Ořechov (Jihlava District)

 Ořechov ([ˈor̝ɛxof]) is a municipality and village in Jihlava District in the Vysočina Region of the Czech Republic.
-It has about 70 inhabitants.
+It has about 80 inhabitants.

 Ořechov lies approximately 23 km south of Jihlava and 127 km south-east of Prague.

 History

 The first written mention of Ořechov is from 1355.
-From 1420 until the establishment of an independent municipality in 1850, Ořechov was part of the Telč estate and shared uts owners.
+From 1420 until the establishment of an independent municipality in 1850, Ořechov was part of the Telč estate and shared its owners.

 Ořechov was the place where a group of parachutists landed in 1942 during the Out Distance operation.